Syria fuel crisis slows down life in Damascus

 Abu Mohammed, 25, said he had resorted to firewood to keep his Damascus bakery going.

-“The crisis has been going on for months, but I never expected that one day I would not be able to find a single litre of fuel oil,” he said.
+“The crisis has been going on for months, but I never expected that one day I would not be able to find a single litre of fuel oil,” he said.—AFP

-He said he’d also reduced the size of his traditional pizza-style bread – usually served with olive oil and thyme or cheese – instead of raising prices.

-The nose-diving local currency hit a new record low this month of more than 6,000 Syrian pounds against the dollar on the black market, compared to 47 in 2011.

 Comments